 Add cooked pasta and tahini pasta sauce to pan with cherry tomatoes.
 Use a wooden spoon or large spatula to toss and combine over medium-low heat, until sauce thickens and clings to the noodles, about 2-4 minutes.
 Serve garnished with fresh parsley and red pepper flakes (if using).
 Season to taste with additional salt if necessary.

-- How to freeze: I don't recommend freezing the cooked pasta.
-However, you can make a double batch of the tahini pasta sauce and store it in the freezer for up to 3 months (in a freezer-safe container).
+- Freezer: I don't recommend freezing the cooked pasta, but you can freeze the tahini pasta sauce; store it in the freezer for up to 3 months (in a freezer-safe container).

-- Double your sauce.
-Make a double batch of tahini sauce and use it on roasted carrots and green beans, falafel, or drizzle it over a grain bowl or salad.
+- Double the sauce.
+Make a double batch and use it on roasted carrots, falafel, or drizzle it over a grain bowl or salad.

 💬 Frequently Asked Questions